IBM/tensorflow-large-model-support/README.md

 _swapin_ahead_: lower-bound value for LMS.
 A tensor will be swapped in during the backward phase at least `swapin_ahead` nodes before it in the graph.
 Default `-1` (auto mode).

+_sync_mode_: whether overlap data transfer and kernel computation or not.
+Default `False`.

 _debug_ :: Debug mode for LMS.
 Default `False`.

 _debug_level_ :: Debug level for LMS (1 or 2).
 Default `1`.